IBM/node-red-contrib-db2-for-i/README.md

 Prereqs
 -------
-- If you use 5733OPS and Node version <=6 :
-5733OPS Open Source free products with options for Node.js and Db2 for i driver located in /QOpenSys/QIBM/ProdData/OPS/Node6/os400/db2i/lib/db2a (default)
-- If you use the latest package version :
+- If you use the latest package version (>=0.1.5)  :
-Since node-red-contrib-db2-for-i version >= 0.1.5, 5733OPS is not used anymore (deprecated): the prereq is to install the Node.js iDB Connector idb-connector (done automatically when installing this package if not already present)
+5733OPS is not used anymore (Deprecated): the prereq is to install the Node.js iDB Connector idb-connector (done automatically when installing this package if no t already present) with Node.js (version 8 and later) using a yum install.

+- If you use 5733OPS and Node version <=6 (Deprecated), you need to install version 0.1.4 of this package using the following command:
+    npm install node-red-contrib-db2-for-i@0.1.4
+5733OPS has to be installed with appropriate options for Node.js v6 and Db2 for i driver located in /QOpenSys/QIBM/ProdData/OPS/Node6/os400/db2i/lib/db2a (default)

 Usage
 -----